fac29/P1DAAF-Frontend/README.md

 ## Installation

-You will need a the backend running to test this locally on your machine.
+You will need the backend running to test this locally on your machine.

 1.  **Clone the repository:**